 Even as many entrepreneurs and investors embrace the call to tackle the crises of the 21st century, most continue to employ traditional enterprise structures.
 This traditional story – where a single founder seeks growth capital from investors who take a significant ownership stake in the enterprise to maximize their return, and runs a company top-down to hit return targets – can lead to mission drift, unintended consequences of business activity, wealth extraction, and the growing gap in power between investors and workers and communities.

-However, most investors are unfamiliar with them, or unsure how to finance such Alternative Enterprise models.
 To support investors interested in alternative ownership and governance, Transform Finance, together with the Doughnut Economics Action Lab (DEAL) and other field partners, is undertaking a project encompassing research, investor roundtables, and training modules.

 1. An increased understanding for investors of alternative enterprise models.